-Everyone talks about how much it sucks to get up every two hours to feed your kid, and while, it’s not totally awesome, I’ve actually found quite a bit of enjoyment out of our early morning nursing sessions.
+Everyone talks about how much it sucks to get up every two hours to feed your kid, and while it’s not totally awesome, I’ve actually found quite a bit of enjoyment in our early morning nursing sessions.
 They’ve started to regulate a bit (for now) and tend to happen after we’ve both had our longest stretches of sleep, so while I don’t feel totally rested, I feel more rested that normal, and I can just sit there by the light of the LED candles (what we use as a nightlight) and enjoy the beautiful face of my beautiful girl.
 It’s a really spectacular time.
 And then we both drift off to sleep, and the next time we wake up, the horizon is usually starting to lighten up and we’ve made it through another night (which is a victory).
 I can’t definitely see why mothers are hesitant to give up that last nursing session when they’re weaning.

 What I Expected: All-consuming love.

 Of course I’d love my child, and while it’s the kind of love that’s impossible to put down it words, it is definitely something I expected.
 What I didn’t expect was that all the other emotions that go along with her to be just as all-consuming as the love I feel for her.
 All-consuming worry when constantly checking to make sure she is breathing.
 All-consuming pride when she does something awesome like pooping (woohoo!).
 Every emotion that is tied to her is heightened to the nth degree.
 I’m not sure if that’s hormonal or just parenthood, but I’m trying to go with it.
 It is such a blessing to be able to feel so deeply for someone.
 What a lucky girl I am.